What is Bexsero?

 The vaccine works by specifically stimulating the body’s natural defence system of the vaccinated person.
 This results in protection against the disease in most vaccinated people.

-Your healthcare professional can advice you on whether you or your child are recommended to receive the Bexsero vaccine.
+Your healthcare professional can advise you on whether you or your child are recommended to receive the Bexsero vaccine.

 How is it given?

-- Bexsero is suitable for use in individuals from 2 months of age.
+- Bexsero is suitable for use in individuals 2 months of age and older.

 For further information please see the Bexsero patient information leaflet.